globalavocado/testcrowd/README.md

 # TestCrowd

-*A pre-crowdfunding platform, that was formerly built on Drupal (2014).*
+*A pre-crowdfunding platform, which I had formerly built in Drupal (2014).*

 ## objectives